tomast1337/snake-ai/public/README.md

 }
 ```

+---

+### **5. Example: Random Agent**

-A basic agent implementation just for exampling the code is the `RandomAgent`, that just returns a random valid move.
+To demonstrate the flexibility of the architecture, we can implement a simple `RandomAgent` that chooses a random valid move.
+This agent is useful for testing and benchmarking.

 ```typescript
 export class RandomAgent implements Agent {